lambda-io/manifest/README.md

 Those *Lambda I/O Conferences* have a pre-formatted style which can be found [here](https://github.com/lambda-io/conference-organization-guidelines).

+## Contributing

+Contributing guidelines can be found [here](CONTRIBUTING.md).

 ## License

 The documentation around the **Lambda I/O Manifest** and everything in this repository is licensed under a [Creative Commons Attribution-NonCommercial 4.0 International](http://creativecommons.org/licenses/by-nc/4.0/) except the logo and other images, which are licensed under a [Creative Commons  Attribution-NonCommercial-NoDerivatives 4.0 International](http://creativecommons.org/licenses/by-nc-nd/4.0/).

+*All contributions are assumed to be also licensed under the same.*